 School meals cost £2.30 per day for children in Years 3 to 6, rising to £2.40 per day from 1st September 2022.

 The cost of a meal for Nursery children is £1.95 per day rising to £2.05 per day from 1st September 2022.

 You may be aware that the Government announced that, from September 2014, funding is provided to enable schools to offer a free lunch to every infant age child (Reception, Year 1 and Year 2).
 Pilot projects found that universal free school meals can have significant benefits both for individual children and for the broader life of the school.
 Stockport Council fully supports the initiative and encourages families to take up the free lunch offer which will provide the children of Stockport with a healthy and nutritious meal.

 Free School Meals and Clothing Grants

-If you are in receipt of Income Support, Income-Based Job Seeker’s Allowance, Income related Employment Support Allowance, Universal Credit (provided your earned income is no more than £616.67 in the last Universal Credit assessment period), support under Part VI of the Immigration and Asylum Act 1999, the guaranteed element of State Pension Credit, Child Tax Credit (provided you are not entitled to Working Tax Credit and have an annual gross income of no more than £16,190 or Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit you will be eligible for Free School Meals.
+If you are in receipt of Income Support, Income-Based Job Seeker’s Allowance, Income related Employment Support Allowance, Universal Credit (provided your earned income is less than £7,400 a year after tax and not including any benefits you get), support under Part VI of the Immigration and Asylum Act 1999, the guaranteed element of State Pension Credit, Child Tax Credit (provided you are not entitled to Working Tax Credit and have an annual gross income of no more than £16,190 or Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit you will be eligible for Free School Meals.